msupply-foundation/msupply_docs/content/docs/introduction/troubleshooting.md

 If you have created a user, configured permissions, and are still getting an error when trying to login, here are some steps to try:
 * Ensure that the user has a store checked as 'Default store' in the mSupply [user administration screen](https://docs.msupply.org.nz/admin:managing_users#login_rights_tab)
+* Check that the user also has `Login as Desktop user` checked
 * Check that the user [has permission](https://docs.msupply.org.nz/admin:managing_users#permissions_tabs) to login to a store which is part of the sync site
 * Edit the user in mSupply and check that the user isn't blocked ( you'll see a specific error relating to this in Open mSupply )
 * Try refreshing the page if you are using the web version